-As we have a specialist endodontist in-house, often patients are referred to us and are already aware of their existent root canal issue.
+As we have an endodontist in-house, often patients are referred to us and are already aware of their existent root canal issue.
 There are various symptoms linked to potential root canal complications, such as, but not limited to continuous sensitivity to hot and cold or/and pain when chewing and biting.

 What does the treatment involve?

-Our specialist endodontist performs a root canal treatment to stop the infection from spreading and will preserve as much of your tooth as possible.
+Our endodontist performs a root canal treatment to stop the infection from spreading and will preserve as much of your tooth as possible.
 The endodontist uses the latest techniques and advanced equipment such as Waterlase laser and microscope.
-You will receive a local anaesthetic to ensure you do not feel pain or discomfort.
+You will receive a local anesthetic to ensure you do not feel pain or discomfort.
 The root is then cleaned and filled to prevent any further infection.
 A temporary filling is put in and the tooth is left to settle.
 The tooth is checked at a later visit and when all the infection has cleared out, the tooth is permanently filled.